-When a woman is taking fertility medication, a delay of even a few hours can significantly decrease her odds of conceiving.
+When a woman is pursuing fertility treatment, a delay in taking medication for even a few hours can significantly decrease her odds of conceiving.
 Most of the time, dosing schedules are predictable.
 When that’s not the case – such as when a doctor orders a new medication that must be administered within hours – patients need access to a pharmacy that goes above and beyond.

 Freedom Fertility does just that.
 In 2020, Freedom coordinated 2,700 same-day courier deliveries, leveraging nine locations in the Accredo pharmacy network to ensure patients have the medicine they need when they need it.
 This capability is an important part of the coverage patients rely on during their fertility journey.